Carlos Finlay: Professional career

 Finlay's work, carried out during the 1870s, finally came to prominence in 1900.
 He was the first to theorize, in 1881, that a mosquito was a carrier, now known as a disease vector, of the organism causing yellow fever: a mosquito that bites a victim of the disease could subsequently bite and thereby infect a healthy person.

-He presented this theory at the 1881 International Sanitary Conference, where it was well received.
+He presented this theory at the 1881 International Sanitary Conference, where it was not well-received, and in fact made him subject to ridicule and mockery.
 A year later Finlay identified a mosquito of the genus Aedes as the organism transmitting yellow fever.
 His theory was followed by the recommendation to control the mosquito population as a way to control the spread of the disease.

 His hypothesis and exhaustive proofs were confirmed nearly twenty years later by the Walter Reed Commission of 1900.
 Finlay went on to become the chief health officer of Cuba from 1902 to 1909.
 Although Reed received much of the credit in history books for "beating" yellow fever, Reed himself credited Finlay with the discovery of the yellow fever vector, and thus how it might be controlled.
 Reed often cited Finlay's papers in his own articles and gave him credit for the discovery in his personal correspondence.

-In the words of General Leonard Wood, a physician and U.S. military governor of Cuba in 1900: "The confirmation of Dr. Finlay's doctrine is the greatest step forward made in medical science since Jenner's discovery of the vaccination [for smallpox]."
+In the words of General Leonard Wood, a physician and U.S. military governor of Cuba in 1900:

 This discovery helped William C. Gorgas reduce the incidence and prevalence of mosquito-borne diseases in Panama during the American campaign, from 1903 onwards, to construct the Panama Canal.
 Prior to this, about 10% of the workforce had died each year from malaria and yellow fever.

 Finlay was a member of Havana's Royal Academy of Medical, Physical and Natural Sciences.
 He was fluent in French, German, Spanish, and English and could read Latin.
 His interests were widespread and he wrote articles on subjects as varied as leprosy, cholera, gravity, and plant diseases.
 His main interest, however, was yellow fever, and he was the author of 40 articles on this disease.
 His theory that an intermediary host was responsible for the spread of the disease was treated with ridicule for years.
 A humane man, he often took on patients who could not afford medical care.
 As a result of his work, Finlay was nominated seven times for the Nobel Prize in Physiology or Medicine, although he was never awarded the prize.
 He received the National Order of the Legion of Honour of France in 1908.

 Finlay died from a stroke, caused by severe brain seizures, at his house in Havana on August 20, 1915.